18 Training Activities and Games: Best Ideas and Examples

 2. Quizzes

 Unlike ILTs, where it’s the instructor’s responsibility to mark assessments and assign grades, eLearning courses are often equipped with automated grading capabilities and feedback for correct and incorrect answers.
-Also, online quizzes offer trainees insight into employee progress and areas where additional training is needed.
+Also, online quizzes offer trainees insights into employee progress and areas where additional training is needed.

 Quiz example